kameshsampath/polaris-spark-devbox/README.md

 A development environment for experimenting with [Apache Polaris](https://github.com/apache/arrow-datafusion), [Apache Spark](https://spark.apache.org/), and [Apache Iceberg](https://iceberg.apache.org/) integration.
 This project provides a Docker-based setup for quick prototyping and learning.

 > [!IMPORTANT]
-> This environment is intended for development and testing purposes only.
+> - This environment is intended for development and testing purposes only.
 Not suitable for production use.
+> - This project is under active development and subject to changes.

 ## Overview